WallStreetMojo

 Commitments and Contingencies | Disclosures | Examples

-Commitments are the obligation to the external parties of the company which arises with respect to any legal contract made by the company with those external parties whereas the contingencies are the obligations of the company whose occurrence is dependent on the outcome of a specific future events.
+Commitments are the obligation to the external parties of the company, which arise concerning any legal contract made by the company with those external parties.
+In contrast, the contingencies are the company's obligations whose occurrence is dependent on the outcome of specific future events.

 Facebook Commitment and Contingencies 1